M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq143"></a>
 **~~(143) Can you add a trash folder for POP3 accounts?~~**

 [POP3](https://en.wikipedia.org/wiki/Post_Office_Protocol) is a very limited protocol.
 Basically only messages can be downloaded and deleted from the inbox.
 It is not even possible to mark a message read.
-Basically only messages can be downloaded and deleted from the inbox.
-It is not even possible to mark a message read.

 Since POP3 does not allow access to the trash folder at all, there is no way to restore trashed messages.

-Version 1.1082 added a local trash folder.
-Note that trashing a message will permanently remove it from the server and that trashed messages cannot be restored to the server anymore.
+Note that you can hide messages and search for hidden messages, which is similar to a local trash folder, without suggesting that trashed messages can be restored, while this is actually not possible.

 Version 1.1082 added a local trash folder.
 Note that trashing a message will permanently remove it from the server and that trashed messages cannot be restored to the server anymore.